awesomemotive/beacon-plugin/readme.txt

 3. Type 'Beacon eBooks' into the search field
 4. Click 'Install' in the 'Beacon Plugin' box

-Alternatively, you can install manually

-1. Download the plugin from http://beacon.by/assets/integrations/beacon-wordpress.zip
-2. Log in to your WordPress account
-3. Click the plugins button on the left hand menu
-4. Select 'add new' from the plugins menu
-5. Select 'upload plugin' from the top menu
-6. Upload the beacon-wordpress.zip from the download location
-7. Click 'install now'
-8. Click 'activate plugin'

 == Need help? ==
 Checkout out our knowledge base: